-- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies?
+- How logical and feasible are the proposed approaches? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to impactful outcomes?

+- Does the applicant recognize significant potential problems and consider alternative strategies? - How well does the project leverage BER earth and environmental system sciences and/or capabilities?